Nayan-india/credit_card_fraud_detection/README.md

 The challenge was to recognize fraudulent credit card transactions so that the customers of credit card companies are not charged for items that they did not purchase.

-#Main challenges involved in credit card fraud detection are:
+<h6>Main challenges involved in credit card fraud detection are:</h6>
 <ol>
 <li>Enormous Data is processed every day and the model build must be fast enough to respond to the scam in time.</li>
 <li>Imbalanced Data i.e most of the transactions (99.8%) are not fraudulent which makes it really hard for detecting the fraudulent ones</li>